Accommodation and what to pack

 We invite all new students to apply to live in University managed accommodation when they accept an offer of a place.

 At this stage, it’s likely that you have already applied for university accommodation and you’ve recently received information about where you’ll be living.
 You’ll now be thinking about what to bring with you when you move in.

 Don't worry if your friends find out where they have been allocated before you do.
 We are currently matching applicants to their preferred choices and will be in touch with you as soon as possible.

 Collect your accommodation keys

-Whether you're living on- or off-campus, when you arrive on St John's Campus, you'll need to visit Firstpoint (in the Peirson Study and Guidance Centre) to register and collect your accommodation keys.
+Whether you're living on- or off-campus, when you arrive on St John's Campus, you'll be directed to our friendly team who will help you to complete your registration, and collect your accommodation keys and student ID card.